kanaria69/Mainecoco/README.md

-## How did Darth Vader know what Luke was getting for Christmas?
-He felt his presents.
+## How do robots eat guacamole?
+With computer chips.